[p. 2472l, §2]

 it is implicitly assumed that the system can be equilibrated

-with a reservoir such as an ideal gas with and
+such as an ideal gas with

 not undergoing anequilibrium transitions.